In their hearts humans plan their course, but the Lord establishes their steps. Proverbs 16:9

 A waitress delivering a big tray of ribs and sides to their table was a welcome distraction to the dilemma.
 Junia grabbed Jas’ hand while he said a prayer of thanksgiving to God.
 And then, while passing the bread to Jas, Jun informed him of the weather forecast–rain for the next three days in Tennessee and northern Alabama.
 “But, let’s just enjoy our meal for now.
 I think this garlic bread will just melt in my mouth.”

 Jas agreed with a thumbs up while his mouth was busy biting down on a juicy rib.

 The Jaspers decided to go ahead and press on to Lookout Mountain since they had already paid in advance and even if it rained they could enjoy the beauty and quietly praying for Caitlin, Ryan and their new family.

-Jas called Caitlin before getting on the road and gave detailed instructions about helping the boys, like boy scouts do, practice putting up tents in the backyard.
-Practice which also included taking them down again and neatly folding and storing away.
+Jas called Caitlin before getting on the road and gave detailed instructions about helping the boys practice putting up tents in the backyard.
+Practice, like boy scouts, which also included dismantling the tents, neatly folding and storing them away.
 Jas instructed that practice with the tents be done at least three times before actually going on a camping trip.
 Also, they could sleep overnight in the back yard or play in them during the day.
 “Have a cook out.
 Hamburgers and S’mores,” he said.
 “That would be fun.
 Also, teach them how to take care of Rusty.
 Feeding, letting him out, playing ball with him in the yard…if that goes well, maybe get them their own puppy to train.”

 “Thanks Dad, we’ll start boy scout practice today.
 Love you.
 Tell Mom, love you too…have a great time in Alabama!”